clesleycode/python-data-visualization/Intro to Data Visualization in Python.md

 y = [1, 4, 9, 16, 25]
 ```

-Using matplotlib, we can plot a line between plot x and y.
+Using `matplotlib`, we can plot a line between plot x and y.

 ```
 plt.plot(x, y)
 ```

 And as always, we use the `show()` method to have the visualizations pop up.

 ``` python
 plt.show()
 ```